TykTechnologies/tyk-docs-hugo/tyk-docs/content/graphql/graphql-websockets.md

 **Note**

 Be aware of those behaviors:
-  - if no `connection_init` message is sent after 15 seconds after opening the connection, then the connection will be closed
+  - If no `connection_init` message is sent after 15 seconds after opening, then the connection will be closed.
-  - if a duplicated ID is used, the connection will be closed
+  - If a duplicated ID is used, the connection will be closed.
-  - if an invalid message type is sent, the connection will be closed
+  - If an invalid message type is sent, the connection will be closed.
 {{< /note >}}

+### Examples

 **Sending queries**